mateoclarke/odd/_people/julia-byron.md

 ---
 name: Julia Byron
 discipline: User Research
-start_date: 2017-09-30
+start_date: 2016-08-15
 bio: |
-  I want to work on tough challenges in society.
-As the body responsible for all of society’s well being, the government has the greatest influence on improving people’s lives, but also in creating headaches and barriers.
-I want to improve systems to help our community get the most out of government and help the government better serve the people.
+  The fellowship gives me an opportunity to work with all corners of society, rather than the few who can afford consumer products.
+I want to help Austin’s residents get the most out of our government and help the government better serve the community.
 photo_path: /assets/img/staff/julia-byron.jpg
 role: fellow